techidaily/discover-best/source/_posts/transformez-vos-videos-wmv-en-mp4-sans-perturber-leur-quality-solution-avancee-a-98-defficacite.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135412/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## Q3\.
-Is It Possible to Burn a DVD with 720p/1080p HD Video?

- You put into a 720p video and then output a complete DVD disc, which plays normally.
-And you think you are holding a 1280x720 resolution DVD.
-Well, actually you omit an important link.

-The truth is that DVD authoring software always automatically converts video to standard DVD resolution for burning.
-So to some extent, we can give you a positive answer: yes, it is possible to burn a DVD with 720p HD video or video in higher resolution, because all 720p/1080p/4K videos will be downscaled to 480p/576p.
-But seriously, there is no way to make a DVD with HD resolution videos.
-The highest DVD resolution is 720x480 or 720x576.

 ### How to Burn DVD with 720p Videos?